Luos-io/Documentation/get-started/get-started3.md

 ## Next steps

 :::info
-In this get-started tutorial, we used the default wiring defined by Luos.
+In this *Get started* tutorial, we used the default wiring defined by Luos.
 The customization of your physical interface will be addressed in a future tutorial.
 The default hardware interface used by Luos is defined on the [LuosHAL](https://github.com/Luos-io/LuosHAL) folder corresponding to your device.

 :::

 **Congratulation, you have plugged, configured, and used your first Luos network!**

 You can check out our [tutorials](/tutorials/tutorials) in our Academy section to learn more about Luos and understand how to use the features of Luos technology.
 We also invite you to check out our [documentation](/docs/luos-technology/luos_tech) to learn more about the core concepts of Luos.